Rodisolomon/23_tau_PL/README.md

 # 23_tau_PL
-a programming language built using Standard ML
+a series of various programming languages built using Standard ML